mooahmad/prestaconcept.github.io/presta-cms-media/index.md

 ## Carousel

-Carousel block allow you to add carousel based on a Sonata gallery.
-It contains three type of format : full, medium and small to be easilly integrated in any kind of container.
+Carousel block allows you to add carousel based on a Sonata gallery.
+It contains three types of format : full, medium and small to be easily integrated in any kind of container.

-Here is an exemple with Creative theme :
+Here is an example with Creative theme :

 <p class="center" markdown="1">
 ![Carousel](/assets/presta-cms-media/block-carousel.jpg)
 </p>

-## Customize it for your project need
+## Customize it for your project needs

 ### Change rendering